 With around 4.48 billion people using social media platforms, it is now necessary, rather than a choice, for most companies to step up their game.
-Big and small businesses use multiple social media platforms to gain followers, increase their online presence, and connect with consumers.
+Big and small businesses use multiple social media platforms to market their business, gain followers, increase their online presence, and connect with consumers.

 With so many apps available and many more launching each day, it may seem like an overwhelming task to develop your brand value online.
 But don’t worry!

 Here are five simple tips to help you market your business on social media.

 Creating a proper strategy is essential to building your business online.
 Every platform is different, and you may have to make a different plan for each to engage your target audience better.

 Using the SOSTAC framework can make your job easier.
 This framework helps you come up with a strategic plan using six simple steps: